 - people looking for a unifying interface for these three graph libraries, allowing to run and share a single code on different platforms - neuroscience people looking for an easy way to generate complex networks while keeping track of neuronal populations and their biological properties

 1.1 Main classes

-NNGT provides four main classes, the two first being aimed at the graph-theoretical community, the third and fourth are more for the neuroscience community:
+NNGT provides four main classes.
+The two first are aimed at the graph-theoretical community, the third and fourth are more for the neuroscience community.
+Additional details are provided on the Main module (API) page.